nmushegian/minilang/README.md

 without having to write the compiler in a language whose implementation has been proven correct.
 That's because you did: you used minilang.

 But how do we know that the minilang implementation is correct?
-The answer is that we can implement it in under 1kb of x86-64 code, which is tractable for humans to verify themselves.
-We can supplement with proofs in non-bootstrapped proof assistants.
-We can do this.
-Have a look at [sectorlisp](https://github.com/jart/sectorlisp) for inspiration.
-Have a look at [ape binaries](http://justine.lol/ape.html) by the same author to see how we could realistically export proofs from a bare metal environment into a POSIX environment and use stdio.

-If this works, programming language design will be reduced to specifying semantic-invariant-preserving transformations that operate on *computations* (which includes the compilation phase), which can be generalized and packaged into a "language toolkit" similar to how LLVM turned a many-to-many problem into two many-to-one problems.
+The answer is that it has to be simple enough that we can verify the minilang kernel binary manually in our "axiom" language, like x86 or some other hardware assembly, and then it becomes a hardware bootstrapping problem.

 ### examples